go-chassis/go-chassis/docs/discovery/kube-discovery.md

 ## Configurations

-If you set cse.service.Registry.serviceDiscovery.type as "kube", then "configPath" is necessary to comminucate with kubernetes cluster.
+If you set cse.service.Registry.serviceDiscovery.type as "kube", then "configPath" is necessary to communicate with kubernetes cluster.
 The go-chassis consumer applications would find Endpoints and Services in cluster that provider applications deployed.

 > NOTE:  Provider applications with go-chassis must deploy itself as a Pod asscociate with Services.
 The Service ports must be named and the port name must be the form **\<protocol>[-\<suffix>]**. protocol can set to be `rest` or `grpc` now.